 Recently David and I took a quick weekend getaway to Amelia Island and came back with a whole new perspective—life is so different as an empty-nester!

 This guide is geared toward anyone, not just empty-nesters and not just families!
 I’m highlighting some Amelia Island Points of Interest as well as some of the best Amelia Island restaurants.

 If you haven’t been to Amelia Island in a while, put it on your vacation list—I promise there’s something there for everyone!

 VRBO Amelia Island

-The first thing to do is find a place to stay.
+The first thing you’ll need is a place to stay.
 If you’re lucky, when you get on VRBO, you’ll find that this gorgeous condo is available!

 You can also book on the owners’ website, 18OceanPlace.com, and save some of the booking fees.

 Part of the luxurious Ocean Place, this condo is strategically located next door to the Amelia Island Ritz Carlton, where you can head over and enjoy evening cocktails or a fabulous dinner.
 (Condo photos provided by Nick Johnson of RevirescoRedux.com).

 Brad and Aimee, the owners of this condo, are some super nice folks who go out of their way to make sure you have a warm welcome.
 There’s a comprehensive guidebook in the condo with information on their favorite restaurants and activities.